vgacentrifuge/pcb/README.md

 ### Power circuit
 We base it on the PCB lecture.
 We need to power up the 1.0V, 1.8V and 3.3V in order.
-The MCU and SD card use 3.3V.
+The MCU and SD card use 3.3V, so does the SRAM.
+The DRAM is a bit more complicated, see the DRAM section.

 Remember the jumpers between the power circuit and rest of the board.